-- 3) Transport companies are also willing to provide discounts and concessions if the cargo is substantially large.
+- 1) A large sized firm can ask the suppliers of raw materials to give specific concessions and discounts.
+No raw material supplier usually ignores such requests (or pressures) of the large firm. - 2) Perfect competition generally does not prevail in the capital market.
+Since the large companies have greater goodwill in the capital market, they are in a position to obtain loans at lower rates of interest from the banks and financial institutions. - 3) Transport companies are also willing to provide discounts and concessions if the cargo is substantially large.
 This enables the firm to obtain monetary economies in transport costs by expanding its scale of operations. - 4) When production is large, the firm is required to spend a large amount on advertising as well.
 However, advertising on a large scale attracts discounts and concessions from the media in which the advertisements appear.

-7.8.2 Internal Diseconomies of Scale
+9.3.2 Internal Diseconomies of Scale

-If the scale of production is continuously expanded, is it possible that after a certain point, increase in production is less proportionate than increase in the factors of production?
+If the scale of production is continuously expanded, is it possible that after a certain point, increase in production is less than proportionate than increase in the factors of production?
 Many economists believe that such a situation can and does arise if production is pushed beyond the point of optimum scale.
 The reasons that they advance are as follows: